wonsunahn/CS1632_Summer2020/exercises/5/README.md

 model check your program against a larger set of inputs).

 Now let's try running runJPF.bat one more time like the above.
-This will show an error state with an exception:
+This will show a new error message due to an exception:

 ```
 ====================================================== error 1